Anne-Sophie Pic: Michelin-starred restaurants associated with Anne-Sophie Pic and their highest rating

+Closed restaurants

 Awards

 In 2011, she received the Veuve Clicquot World's Best Female Chef award, named after Madame Clicquot Ponsardin and given by the World's 50 Best Restaurants awards scheme from British magazine Restaurant.
 It was the first time the category had been awarded, and it was thought to have been closely fought between Pic, Elena Arzak and Nadia Santini.
 At the time of the award, Pic was the only three Michelin starred female chef in France.

 On 14 July 2011, she was named a Chevalier (Knight) of the French Legion of Honour.

 In 2009, Pic received the Eckart Witzigmann Award for excellent culinary art.